Kitchen Under-Cabinet Lights

-Kitchen under cabinet lights are an important source of task or accent lighting, whether you're a talented chef or just aspire to be one.
+Under-cabinet lights are an important source of task or accent lighting in the kitchen, whether you're a talented chef or prefer the takeout route.
 The beauty of under cabinet lights is that, unlike overhead lighting, there aren't harsh shadows cast by merely standing in the path of the illumination.
 You can see a lot better and do what you need to do a lot easier.
-Or, if you want to use under cabinet lights to show off the décor that makes your kitchen unique, they are great for that as well!
+Or, if you want to use under cabinet lights to show off the decor that makes your kitchen unique, they are great for that as well!

-1. There are several different types of under cabinet lights: all-in-one linear, modular linear (where the power is connected from one fixture to another in a process called daisy chaining), surface mount puck and recessed mount puck.
-Surface mount fixtures are the easiest to install post-construction.
+1. There are several different types of under-cabinet lights: all-in-one linear, modular linear (where the power is connected from one fixture to another in a process called daisy chaining), surface mount puck and recessed mount puck.
+Surface mount fixtures are the easiest to install if your kitchen has already been built.
 We typically recommend modular linear fixtures for their ease of installation and expandability.

-3. Proper planning goes a long way towards great lighting in your kitchen, especially with under cabinet lights.
-Mounting under cabinet lights in the back of the cabinet is great, though it may cause glare if you sit in the light's line of sight.
+3. Proper planning goes a long way towards great lighting in your kitchen, especially with under-cabinet lights.
+Mounting under-cabinet lights in the back of the cabinet is great, though it may cause glare if you sit or stand in the light's line of sight.
 Mounting them in the front is also good because it bounces light off the backsplash and onto the counter, but that can create a glare problem if you have reflective surfaces on both your countertop and backsplash.
-Keep your kitchen's specifics in mind when planning to add under counter lights.
+Keep your kitchen's specific materials in mind when planning to add under-cabinet lights.

-5. Under cabinet lights are great for bringing more illumination to counters where a lot of prep work, including precision tasks like chopping vegetables, is done.
-Under cabinet lights can also spotlight interesting backsplash, countertop designs, framed objects or other neat details.
+5. Under-cabinet lights are great for bringing more illumination to counters where a lot of prep work, including precision tasks like chopping vegetables, is done.
+Under-cabinet lights can also spotlight an interesting backsplash, cool countertop designs, framed objects or other neat details.
 Another popular design trend is to place LED tape lighting beneath islands for a unique glow.